skofic/environmental-services/notes/README.md

 ### DroughtObservatoryMap

 This collection contains one record for each grid cell from the [European Drought Observatory](https://edo.jrc.ec.europa.eu/edov2/php/index.php?id=1000) repository, it contains almost 1.5 million records.
-It is used to select `DroughtObservatory` collection data according to location.
+It is used to record the geometry of the grid cellsand to link`DroughtObservatory` collection time series.

 #### Data